-Types of abuse and neglect (see Appendix B)
+Types of abuse and neglect

 Abuse is a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
 They may be abused by an adult or adults or another child or children.